mk-mccann/Permacore/README.md

-# 🌿 RAGrarian 🌿 Chatbot for Permaculture, Regenerative Agriculture, and Sustainable Developent
+# 🌿 Permacore 🌿 Chatbot for Permaculture, Regenerative Agriculture, and Sustainable Developent

 ## Overview